JieniChen/Predicting-Model-on-Vehicle/README.md

 # Cross Validation
 Learning the parameters of a prediction function and testing it on the same data is a methodological mistake: a model that would just repeat the labels of the samples that it has just seen would have a perfect score but would fail to predict anything useful on yet-unseen data.
 This situation is called overfitting.
 To avoid it, it is common practice when performing a (supervised) machine learning experiment to hold out part of the available data as a test set X_test, y_test.
 Note that the word “experiment” is not intended to denote academic use only, because even in commercial settings machine learning usually starts out experimentally.

-## This model used 5-flod cross validation
+## This model used 5-flod cross validation(Below is the result before data oversampling)
+## Due to the imbalance of the data, we oversampling the data [here](https://github.com/JieniChen/resampling-data)

 ```
 Python 3.6.0 (v3.6.0:41df79263a11, Dec 22 2016, 17:23:13)
 [GCC 4.2.1 (Apple Inc. build 5666) (dot 3)] on darwin